Sean1511/BIGVU/README.md

 # BIGVU
-capture screenshot from a given url input and make from it a 10 seconds video.
+Capture screenshot from a given url input and make from it a 10 seconds video.

 # Project Setup and Run
 1. Clone this repository.